 This article was originally written for the former 'The Smutter' ezine, but only ever saw the first part published.
 I have always felt that this branch had huge modelling potential at a rather cheap cost, it is also one for those who prefer collecting more model locomotives than rollingstock.

-To the best of my knowledge, which really is not that great, the terminal has never used a rail based shunt.
-This beast would be seen shunting the empties/loaded tankers around the small yard there.
+To the best of my knowledge, which really is not that great, the terminal has never used a rail-based shunter.
+This beast would be seen shunting the empties/loaded tankers around the small yard there, thus alleviating the need for a permanent shunting loco.

 4910 44211 shunt the AMPOL terminal.
 Baker Street level crossing in the foreground.